24 Good Reasons for Leaving a Job + How to Explain Them

 Being a big fish in a small pond is a great place to be in your career … until it isn’t.
 If your current job isn’t challenging you and you’re growing bored, you might be tempted to take the plunge and look for a more difficult job.

-While it’s important to tread carefully and make sure you’re moving up and not just to a place that’ll give you more work, this is a good reason to highlight during interviews.
+While it’s important to make sure the new role increases your responsibility, scope, or impact—not just your workload—seeking greater challenge is a strong reason to share in interviews.
 Recruiters will appreciate hearing about how ambitious and hard-working you are.

 Desire for skill development

-Another reason that might have you browsing for the right resume outline and searching for a new job is a desire to improve your skills.
+Another reason you might start updating your resume and searching for a new job is a desire to build specific skills (such as leadership, data analysis, or a new programming language) that your current role doesn’t support.
 If your current role is starting to feel a little stale and your employer doesn’t provide the opportunity to grow, you might want to find a job that aligns with your plans.

 Pursuing a different career path